supminal/AssetOpsBench/benchmark/cods_track1/README_CODS.md

 ### Notes
 - For the **credential related to WATSONX**, please follow this [link](https://www.codabench.org/forums/10049/1449/) to gain the WATSONX.AI account request
+- **Hugging Face API key**: Required to fetch utterances for this exercise.
+  You can create one from your Hugging Face account [here](https://huggingface.co/settings/tokens).
 - **Skyspark credentials**: Required but cal leave empty
 - **OpenAI API key**: Required but should leave as empty